What is rotational grazing?

 - Animals Systems, Soil Health

 Rotational grazing is a method in which livestock graze a portion of a pasture or range at a time.
 Once they’ve grazed that portion of pasture down, they are moved to another portion to start the process over.
 By the time they get back to the first portion, it has rested and recovered and is ready to be grazed once more.
-This is different from traditional grazing, where animals have free range of the entire pasture and are able to graze the whole area at once.
+This is different from continuous conventional grazing, where animals have free range of the entire pasture and are able to graze the whole area at once.
 When farms utilize rotational grazing, they can put their animals to work improving soil, plant, and animal health.

 When grass and other pasture plants are grazed, plants respond by generating new roots into the soil so that they can power upward growth.
 These roots help break up soil, undoing the compaction that happens when animals trod on the soil surface.
 They also store water and nutrients, and when the plants die the roots will decompose, allowing soil microbes and other organisms to feed and flourish.